RajanKumarYadav/Automated-Machine-Learning-on-Microsoft-Azure/README.md

 # Future Enhancement of the Project

-We can run our custom model to get higher accuracy, In our case we have achived higher accuracy with Voting Ensemble model If dataset is large we can use optimized XGBoost algorithm after hyperparameter tuning to achieve higher accuracy is less time.
+We can run our custom model to get higher accuracy, In our case we have achieved higher accuracy with Voting Ensemble model If dataset is large we can use optimized XGBoost algorithm after hyperparameter tuning to achieve higher accuracy is less time.
 Also in any classification problem there might be class imbalance problem and if you observe the dataset closely you will find class imbalance problem.

 And we can use below method to overcome the Class Imbalance Problem